 Engine Ignition Circuit

-I describe how the ignition coil works in the 5 Series Electrical Components document.
+I describe how the ignition coil works in the /6 Series Electrical Components document.
 Briefly, when current flows through the primary coil windings, it generates a magnetic field.
 When the points open, current stops flowing through the primary windings of the coils.
 This causes the magnetic field to collapse creating a very high voltage in the secondary winding in each ignition coil.
 Each ignition coil secondary winding is connected to a spark plug.
-The voltage created in the secondary winding is high enough to create a spark between the electrodes of each spark plug igniting the fuel-air mixture in one of the cylinders.
+The voltage created in the secondary winding is high enough to cause a spark between the electrodes of each spark plug igniting the fuel-air mixture in one of the cylinders.

 One other effect of the collapsing primary coil magnetic field is to create a high voltage across the points.
 It’s high enough to cause a spark between the point contacts which will damage them over time.
 The capacitor slows the voltage rise across the points long enough to prevent the spark across the points while the points are open.
 It also increases the voltage generated in the secondary windings of the ignition coils.

 2019-01-23 Clarification about section (15) & (15u) errors in Haynes manual and duplicate (15u) sections with different wire colors on the Connector Block